Looking Good: Could Fragrance and Other Cosmetic Ingredients affect Your Fertility?

 - Burn naturally scented soy or beeswax candles that don’t contain a lead wick.

 - Watch out for essential oils and products scented with them if you are pregnant.
-Essential oils haven’t been adequately tested for safety during pregnancy.
+And while some are safe, others may be questionable.

 Avoiding Lead in Lipstick

 Lead in lipstick?
 Yes, unfortunately.
-A recent FDA analysis found lead in 400 lip products tested.
+A U.S. Food and Drug Administration (FDA) analysis found lead in 400 lip products tested.
 (Natural pigments in lipstick contain minerals, including lead.)
 While manufacturers claim the amount of lead you might absorb from lipstick is nothing to worry about, and the FDA agrees, we think lead in lipstick is, well—ugly!
 See this FDA site for more information.
 (Some of the most expensive and cheapest brands were on the list of lipsticks with the least amount of lead!)

-Lead in lipstick may be the tip of the iceberg, however, when it comes to chemicals in cosmetics.
+But–lead in lipstick may be the tip of the iceberg, however, when it comes to chemicals in cosmetics.
 Why?
-The cosmetic industry regulates itself, at least in the United States.
-The US Food and Drug Agency has no authority to require companies to test products for safety.
-The US also doesn’t review the vast majority of products or ingredients before they go to market.
-Surprisingly, you’ll find 500 products in the US that contain ingredients which have been banned in Japan, Canada or the European Union.
-You can absorb ingredients in cosmetics and hair care products through the skin, so their safety is of upmost importance, especially while you are pregnant.
+Because the cosmetic industry regulates itself, at least in the United States.
+The FDA has no authority to require companies to test products for safety.
+In addition, the U.S. doesn’t review the vast majority of products or ingredients before they go to market.
+Surprisingly, many products in the U.S. contain ingredients which have been banned in Japan, Canada or the European Union.
+You can absorb ingredients in cosmetics and hair care products through the skin, so their safety is of upmost importance, especially while you are pregnant or trying to conceive.